By Joseph E. Smith, Public Relations

 Perhaps the greatest thing that has transpired over Tuacahn’s story is the transformation of an obscure amphitheatre somewhat isolated from the nearby communities of Washington county, Utah into a real community asset and statewide gem.

-The last 20 years have been a great adventure for Tuacahn Center for the Arts .
-Tuacahn wants to thank patrons like you who come and enjoy the shows and concerts, who give of their time and money to help Tuacahn create high quality family fun entertainment.
-Jeff Fisher, Executive Director of Development exclaimed, “Tuacahn has grown over the years.
+The last 24 years have been a great adventure for Tuacahn Center for the Arts.
+Tuacahn wants to thank all patrons who come and enjoy the shows and concerts, who give of their time and money to help Tuacahn create high quality family fun entertainment.
+Lindsay Garfias, Development Manager exclaimed, “Tuacahn has grown over the years.
 We depend greatly on yearly giving to help operations, to maintain this state of the art facility and most importantly to grow our programs and to help Tuacahn continue to realize its mission of providing quality entertainment that uplifts the human spirit and matches the majesty of our canyon.”

-Thanks to the past and future generosity of its patrons and supporters, Tuacahn will be here for the next 20 years; and who knows what magic and adventure will come along the way…
+Thanks to the past and future generosity of its patrons and supporters, Tuacahn will be here for many years to come; and who knows what magic and adventure will come along the way…